PrivateCaptcha/docs/content/docs/reference/verify-api.md

 ### Errors during successful verification

-There are a couple of cases, when `success` in response will be equal to `true` (successful verification), but `error-codes` will not be empty.
+There are a couple of cases, when `success` in response will be equal to `true` (successful verification), but `code` will not be zero.
 This is made in order to help you distinguish certain use-cases of captcha (and decide yourself if you trust submissions):

-- When you're using a [test property]({{< relref "/docs/reference/testing.md" >}}), `error-codes` will contain `property-test` (but verification will succeed).
+- When you're using a [test property]({{< relref "/docs/reference/testing.md" >}}), `code` will be `property-test` (but verification will succeed).
 - During maintenance mode, Private Captcha still verifies cryptographic solution validity, however, account validity might not be possible to verify.
-If solution is valid, `success` in response is equal to `true`, but `error-codes` will contain `maintenance-mode`.
+If solution is valid, `success` in response is equal to `true`, but `code` will be `maintenance-mode`.
-- If you configured property to _"Accept repeated solutions"_ (during verification window), verification of repeated solution will cause `error-codes` to contain `solution-verified-before`.
+- If you configured property to _"Accept repeated solutions"_ (during verification window), verification of repeated solution will cause `code` to be `solution-verified-before`.